 Leko light, the traditional stage light, and the gobos that go inside of them are two major elements of AV.
 Now that you know a little bit about them, you can start thinking of unique ways to use them at your next event.
 If you’re looking for sponsorship opportunities or just want to put your logo in the middle of the floor, gobos are a great – and affordable – way to go.

-Of course, nobody expects you to do get your Lekos and gobos set up all alone.
-Lean on your trusted AV company – a partner who will help breathe life (or shall we say sound, light, and visuals) into your vision and create events that will be tailored to your exact needs.
+Of course, nobody expects you to do get your lekos and gobos set up all alone.
+Lean on your trusted AV or event management company – a partner who will help breathe life (or shall we say sound, light, and visuals) into your vision and create events that will be tailored to your exact needs.
 If you have any further questions about planning your next event, feel free to reach out to us – the Einsteins of Events are all about making event planners’ lives easier!